tilllit/RL_6-AxisRobot/README.md

 The decision, whether a goal is reachd is made by implementing tollerances around the desired states, which can be widened and narrowed. <br />
 <br />

-Assigning greate positive and negative rewards to the last step of a episode concerns all steps of the episode because of the "Discounted Return Calculation" discussed in the [Algorithm](#Algorithm)-section.
+Assigning greate positive and negative rewards to the last step of an episode concerns all steps of the episode because of the "Discounted Return Calculation" discussed in the [Algorithm](#Algorithm)-section.
 Therefore the network favours all of the decisions that led to achieving the goal, not only the last one.

 ```python
 # Translation Finish